IgniteUI/indigo-design-docfx/en/components/card-skeleton.md

 # Skeleton Card

-Use the Skeleton Card Component to layout the same type of information that you would in the standard one, but to also indicate an application state when no data is present at the moment e.g. when data is loaded from a remote datasource and there is either lack of connectivity, or it takes some time.
-The Skeleton Card is just a visual representation of a [Card](card.md) with known layout, but without any data to show.
+Use the Skeleton Card Component to layout the same type of information that you would in the standard one, but to also indicate an application state when no data is present at the moment e.g. when data is loaded from a remote data source and there is either lack of connectivity, or it takes some time.
+The Skeleton Card is just a visual representation of a [Card](card.md) with a known layout, but without any data to show.
 ## Skeleton Card Demo

 <img class="responsive-img" src="../images/card_skeleton_demo.png" srcset="../images/card_skeleton_demo@2x.png 2x" />